Delano S. Villanueva - "Dan"

 In 1982-86, he was the IMF Resident Representative in Seoul, Korea.
 In 1997-99, the IMF assigned him as Research Director of the South East Asian Central Banks (SEACEN) Research and Training Centre.
 After his IMF career, he served as Consultant to the IMF Capacity Development (formerly IMF Institute), World Bank, Asian Development Bank, and the Monetary Authority of Singapore (in all, as Lecturer and Workshop Counselor for training courses).
 In 2005-06, he was Visiting Professor of Economics at Singapore Management University, during which he undertook research on Asian fiscal and monetary policies, published by the National Bureau of Economic Research and the Bank for International Settlements.
 In 2013-14, he was Distinguished Visiting Scholar at De La Salle University (DLSU).

-He is currently Special Consultant on Financial Programming and External Debt Sustainability with the Department of Economic Research, Monetary Policy Sub-Sector, Monetary and Economics Sector, Bangko Sentral ng Pilipinas.
+He was Special Consultant on Financial Programming and External Debt Sustainability with the Department of Economic Research, Monetary Policy Sub-Sector, Monetary and Economics Sector, Bangko Sentral ng Pilipinas.

 Macroeconomic Policies for Stable Growth